iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Experiments

-We investigated the iConFormer configuration by comparing its sequential and parallel instances, as illustrated in Figure~\ref{Configuration}, where the distinction is based on the placement of the Adapter within the Transformer block.
-As demonstrated in Table~\ref{Ablation2}, the sequential form of iConFormer significantly outperforms the parallel form across all dense tasks.
+\paragraph{iConFormer Configuration} We investigated the performance by comparing sequential and parallel configurations, as illustrated in Figure~\ref{Configuration}, where the distinction is based on the placement of the Adapter within the Transformer block.
+As demonstrated in Table~\ref{Ablation2}, the sequential form significantly outperforms the parallel form for all dense tasks.
 The reason might be: (1) the sequential design processes each layer's output in a progressive manner, facilitating deeper feature representations and gradual refinement of complex patterns; (2) the parallel design processes outputs simultaneously, which results in limited inter-layer interaction, weakening the information flow and hindering the model’s capacity to capture intricate features.
 Therefore, we adopted the sequential design as the default configuration for iConFormer, given its demonstrated superior performance.

+\paragraph{input-Conditioned Kernel Size} In Table~\ref{Ablation1}, we present an ablation study on the size of the input-conditioned convolution on dense prediction tasks.
+Experiments with kernel sizes of 3$\times$3, 5$\times$5, and 7$\times$7 demonstrate that the 3×3 kernel consistently achieves competitive results with a relatively small number of parameters.
+Notably, on the KITTI dataset, the RMSE slightly improves as the kernel size decreases, with 3$\times$3 kernel achieving the lowest RMSE.
+Similarly, on the ADE20K and COCO datasets, the 3$\times$3 kernel consistently outperforms the 5$\times$5 and 7$\times$7 variants in both mIoU and AP.
+These results indicate that 3$\times$3 kernel captures essential local features effectively while maintaining computational efficiency.
+Given that the performance across kernel sizes is quite similar, 3$\times$3 kernel was adopted for its efficiency, providing a balanced trade-off between accuracy and computational cost for the input-conditioned kernels of iCoN.

+\paragraph{Effect of input-Conditioned Kernel} We investigated the effect of using the input-conditioned convolution $W_{dynamic}$ of \eqref{eq:input_conv} in the iCoN for dense prediction tasks.
+In Table~\ref{Ablation3}, we compared the performance when using the standard convolution and the input-conditioned convolution for the NYU-v2 dataset (monocular depth estimation), the ADE20K dataset (semantic segmentation), and the COCO dataset (instance segmentation).
+For a fair comparison, we set to $3\times3$ kernel for both cases, ensuring the same local receptive field.
+The input-conditioned kernel consistently outperforms the standard variant for all tasks, improving mIoU by about 1.2\% on ADE20K and AP by about 2.5\% on COCO, and reducing RMSE by about 0.7 on NYU-v2.

+To further analyze the performance of the standard convolution, we extended the comparison to existing PEFT methods.
+In Table~\ref{depth:nyuv2}, most existing PEFT methods achieve a lower RMSE than the standard convolution.
+In Table~\ref{semantic:ADE20k} and \ref{instance:coco}, compared to LoRand~\cite{lorand}, the standard convolution achieves approximately 0.6\% lower mIoU on ADE20K and about 1\% lower AP on COCO, respectively.
+This indicates that simply applying the standard convolution to our framework is not so effective and the adaptive nature of the input-conditioned convolution, where kernel weights are dynamically modulated for input features, is more crucial to capture local details in dense prediction tasks.